OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/media-services/media-services-protect-hls-with-fairplay.md

             FairPlayConfiguration configFP = JsonConvert.DeserializeObject<FairPlayConfiguration>(kdOption.KeyDeliveryConfiguration);

-            // Get the FairPlay license service URL.
+            // Get hello FairPlay license service URL.
             Uri acquisitionUrl = key.GetKeyDeliveryUrl(ContentKeyDeliveryType.FairPlay);

-            // The reason the below code replaces "https://" with "skd://" is because
+            // hello reason hello below code replaces "https://" with "skd://" is because
-            // in the IOS player sample code which you obtained in Apple developer account,
+            // in hello IOS player sample code which you obtained in Apple developer account,
-            // the player only recognizes a Key URL that starts with skd://.
+            // hello player only recognizes a Key URL that starts with skd://.
             // However, if you are using a customized player,
             // you can choose whatever protocol you want.
             // For example, "https".